consolelium/multiplayered/README.md

 <h1 align="center">multiplayered</h1>
-<p align="center">A free, open-source web panel for Meta Horizon that enables game administrators and developers to manage and monitor their online application in real-time, without all the fuss of limits and paid tiers.</p>
+<p align="center">An easy-to-use web panel for Meta Horizon that allows game administrators and developers to manage their online application in real-time, without all the fuss of limits and paid tiers.</p>

 ## 🤔 What are the features?
 **multiplayered** has an ever-expanding list of options readily available when you need them, including:
 - Account authentication using Meta and device attestation
 - Economy system with support for in-app purchases
   - Virtual currency management
+    - Interval-based recharge (seconds, minutes, hours, days, weeks, months, etc.)
+    - Negative numbers optionally allowed (debt)
+  - Inventory system
+    - Durable items (can't be consumed)
+    - Consumable items (limited number of uses)
+    - Limited-stock items
+    - Stackability
+    - Tradability
-  - Rotating stores, promo-codes, discounts, bundles, trading
+  - Rotating stores, promo-codes (virtual currency only), discounts, bundles, trading
-  - Cases (also called drops, drop-tables, or loot systems), buy-at-once
+  - Cases (also called drops, drop-tables, loot boxes, or containers), case keys, buy-at-once (buy multiple items at the same time)
-  - TImed purchases (examples: daily spin, case, or crate), item quantities
+  - Timed purchases (examples: daily spin/case/crate, log-in reward (can be automatic)), item quantities
-  - Limited-time offers, honeypots
+  - Limited-time offers, honeypots, gift codes (grants a specific item(s) or currency, (un-)limited uses, expiration)
   - Economy rules (keep inflation low)
 - Integrations with multiplayer services like Photon
 - Support for moderation tools like banning, warning, and mutes
   - Integration with voice or text chat moderation services like ToxMod and VoicePatrol
 - Player statistics tracking for leaderboards and more
-- Game save management for cross-device progress
-- Custom data storage for profiles, characters, etc.
 - Custom events and scripts with responses
 - Friend system for keeping players connected
 - User age-group integration for parent-managed accounts
 - Managing events for engagement and prizes
 - Support for user-generated content
 - Achievements, quests, milestones, etc.
+  - Quests are able to "rotate" on a customizable basis (seconds, minutes, hours, days, weeks, months, etc.)
+  - Milestones automatically increase their completion threshold for the next "level."
 - Insights into engagement patterns to increase retention
 - A/B testing for figuring out what changes players like and don't
 - News/message broadcasting to keep players informed